jejacobs23/osteo/README.md

 gatk --java-options "-Xmx4g" ApplyBQSR -R $REF -I $INPUT_FILE --bqsr-recal-file $RECAL_TABLE -O $OUTPUT_DIR/recal_reads.bam
 ```
 **Step 15) 2nd Pass Base Quality Score Recalibration:** The GATK tool, "BaseRecalibrator" is used to take the .bam file that was produced by the first past BQSR step and run a second pass using the GATK reference for hg38 as well as a file containing the known sites of variation in hg38 according to dbsnp (downloaded from GATK site).
 It produces a second recal_data.table as the output that can be used in the "AnalyzeCovariates" step.
+Separate BaseRecalibrator steps were carried out for the tumor and matched normal samples.
 ```
 ALIGNMENT_RUN=<Sample ID>
 REF=<path to directory containing the hg38 genome files downloaded in Step 1>"/Homo_sapiens_assembly38.fasta"